 Command Line Interface

 Alluxio’s command line interface provides users with basic file system operations.
-You can invoke the command line utility using:
+You can invoke the following command line utility to get all the subcommands:

 The example command would delete anything in the